Thugboy666/TLTrading/README.md

 scripts\start_api.ps1
 ```

 Models live under `runtime/models/chat` and `runtime/models/embed`.
+Place the entire unpacked llama.cpp Windows release (including `rpc-server.exe` or `server.exe`) inside `runtime/bin/llama/` so the scripts can move with the repository without reconfiguration.
 Point the env vars above at your GGUF filenames; relative paths are resolved from the repo root at runtime.

 ## Modes
 - `LLM_MODE=mock` (default): deterministic mock outputs suitable for tests.